-As well as providing a great salary, the Research Leaders 2025 programme will make a significant investment in the development of the fellows in order to empower them to develop into the next generation of research leaders.
+As well as providing an attractive salary, the Research Leaders 2025 programme will make a significant investment in the development of the fellows in order to empower them to develop into the next generation of research leaders.

 The fellowship will include Research, training and networking costs, based on the type of project funded: